AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-MeanShift.new(maxNumberOfIterations: integer, bandwidth: number, bandwidthStep: integer, distanceFunction: string): ModelObject
+MeanShift.new(maximumNumberOfIterations: integer, bandwidth: number, bandwidthStep: integer, distanceFunction: string): ModelObject
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 * bandwidth: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.